 What does it look like?

-The intial sign on flower petals is a small, light coloured spot (sometimes surrounded by a maroon halo).
+The intial sign on petals is usually a small, light coloured spot (sometimes surrounded by a maroon halo).

 Leaves get irregular black sections (peonies are famous for this)

-Infected flower buds won’t open (on all plants not just roses) and if your flower bud won’t open – suspect botrytis.
+Infected flower buds won’t open and if your flower bud won’t open – suspect botrytis.

 How Did My Plants Get It?

 As befits this most common of fungus problems, spores are lighter than air and are carried along on the air currents.
 If you happen to have a flower that is badly infected and the fungus has moved to the fruiting stage, moving the flower will produce a “cloud” of fungal spores that is easily seen.

 Spores are common when the temperatures are between 60 and 72F and the area is moist.

 The number one control procedure is sanitation.
 If you remove spent flower blossoms (called deadheading) and dead leaves you’ll be taking away the prime source of food for this fungus.

 Clean up the garden in the fall.
 Botrytis overwinters on plant debris and flower stalks.